greentfrapp/project-asimov/guide_aboutai.md

 *Automating Inequality (Virginia Eubanks, 2018) <dt-cite cite="eubanks2018automating"></dt-cite>*

-Such observations are hardly surprising, given the daily exhortations of the reliability of machines, and the phenomenon has been termed "automation bias" <dt-cite cite="skitka2000automation,citron2007technological"></dt-cite>.
-Unfortunately, this over-deference to machines potentially undermines the idea of AI+Human models where the two elements complement each other.
-System designers must be aware of such nuances and unintended consequences.
+Such observations are hardly surprising, given the daily exhortations of the reliability of machines.
+In fact, the human tendency to defer to automated decisions has been termed "automation bias" <dt-cite cite="skitka2000automation,citron2007technological"></dt-cite>.
+Unfortunately, this over-deference to machines potentially undermines the mutually complementary aspect of AI+Human models.

 <div>
 <img class="comic" width="300px" src="{{ "/assets/guide/comics/notanswer_3_inverted.png" | relative_url }}" title="The teller said she would be happy to help me reinstate my account if I can prove I am alive." alt="Over-deference to machines.">
 </div>

+### Neglected Ripples

+More generally, when discussing the pros and cons of adopting an AIS solution, an oft-neglected consideration is how the AIS might change the behaviors of the humans interacting with the system i.e. cause ripples within the system.
+This is referred to the Ripple Effect Trap by Selbst et al. <dt-cite cite="selbst2019fairness"></dt-cite>.
+Examples of ripples include:

+- Automation bias, asmentioned earlier. <tidbit content="This refers to an unwarranted bias towards automated decisions."></tidbit>
+- Automation aversion. <tidbit content="The opposite of automation bias, this refers to a preference to disagree with automated decisions."></tidbit>
+- Overconfidence in AIS-derived decisions. <tidbit content="While the well-known fallibility of humans remind us to double and triple check decisions, employing AIS might create a false sense of security based on flawed assumptions (see Illusion of Fairness above)."></tidbit>

+System designers need to be acutely aware of such nuances and unintended consequences of using AIS in a larger sociotechnical context, as opposed to just thinking of AIS in isolation.

 ---